LillaEli/figmagic-website/README.md

 - First you need the Netlify CLI; install it by running `npm install netlify-cli -g`
 - Inside of this repo, run `netlify dev` and your web browser should start up
+- Note that you may still need to manually update on changes, since it seems it doesn't do "watch mode" (?)

 ## Deployment and site updates